piratar/wasa2il/README.md

 If you want to run Wasa2il with MySQL, make sure MySQL and the relevant development headers are installed before running `pip` again.

+### Running tests (experimental)
+`./manage.py test wasa2il`

+This will run Selenium tests with Firefox + geckodriver

+If needed, download geckodriver here: https://github.com/mozilla/geckodriver/releases And add it to `/usr/local/bin/`

+You might also need `pip install selenium`

 ## Contributing

 Pull requests are welcome.
 Update translations by running **manage.py